harshit206/EDA-House-Price/Readme.md

 # Usage
 1. Download the house price dataset from [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

-2. To run the notebook, please install the following libraries via `pip` command.
+2. To run the notebook, please install the following libraries via the `pip` command.

 ```
 pip install numpy